Equipment Guide

 • Any sort of aftermarket insole to replace the pathetic stock insole will help your skiing; the more structured and supportive the replacement insole, the better your skiing response will be.

-• The closer the hinge of your ski boot corresponds with your ankle joint the more natural your movement up and down will be.
-Rear entry ski boots are very convenient for children but they do impede skiing progress.
+• The closer the hinge of your ski boot corresponds with your ankle joint, the more natural your movement up and down will be.

 • Your ski boot size does not correspond to your street shoe size.

-• An easy assessment – pull the entire foam liner out of the plastic ski boot shell, insert your stockinged foot into the bare plastic shell and slide the foot forward until the toes just touch the front of the shell.
+• An easy assessment – pull the entire foam liner out of the plastic ski boot shell, insert your stockinged foot into the bare plastic shell, and slide the foot forward until the toes just touch the front of the shell.
 There should be 3cm, 1.25”, or a finger and a half between the heel and the shell.
-If more than 4cm, or two fingers, then the boot is too big; 2cm or one finger behind the heel is a race-fit and for aggressive skiers.
+If more than 4cm, or two fingers, then the boot is too big; 2cm or one finger behind the heel is a race-fit, and for aggressive skiers.
 More than 4cm, two fingers side by side, is highly detrimental to your skiing.

 • Straight alignment of your leg bones so that you are standing on top of flat skis is critical for effective and efficient skiing.
 Being bow-legged, knock-kneed, or pronated affects your ability to edge your skis, and this can be compensated for with your equipment.